DR. JUAN ANDRADE JR. SCHOLARSHIP FOR YOUNG HISPANIC LEADERS

 - An academic scholarship ($1,000 for a 4-year institution or $500 for a 2-year institution) for undergraduate students.

 Applicants must be enrolled or accepted for enrollment as full-time undergraduate students, in an accredited four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
 At least one parent must be of Hispanic ancestry.
 Non-U.S. citizens are eligible to apply (DACA or Undocumented).
-Applicants must be full-time undergraduate students for the Fall 2020 – Spring 2021 academic year.
-This includes high school seniors, college freshman, sophmores, and juniors.
-Recipients must also be available to attend the 38th USHLI National Conference in Chicago, IL from February 20-22, 2020.
+Applicants must be full-time undergraduate students for the Fall 2021 – Spring 2022 academic year.
+This includes high school seniors, college freshman, sophmores, and juniors up to age 25.

 - Leadership Essay – Submit a 500-750 word essay on the future of Latinx (Hispanics) in America, the kind of leadership needed, and any role you hope to play in providing such leadership.
 How will this benefit your community?
 What can USHLI do to help you achieve your goals?

-- Optional Essay – What else would you like to share with us that is relevant to your application being selected for this scholarship?
+- Optional Essay – What else would you like to share with us, relevant to your application being selected for this scholarship?

 - Portrait Picture – Applicants must submit a recent photograph (high-resolution, color, size: 2.5 x 3.5 ratios, PNG, JPG, or GIF).
 The picture should be suitable (headshot) for use in any printed literature announcing the recipients.
 Selfies are not accepted.